 Switching gears, let's talk poker.
 2016 will be remember as the year that made me realize tournaments are more fun than cash games.
 Cash games at the beginning of the year went well because I ran good.
 In the second half of the year, my run-good returned to normal.
 I played tired and loose.
-I payed off players when it was clear their draws got there.
-The graph below shows the overall results.
+I paid off players when it was clear their draws got there.
 As a rec player, I'd like to play 10 to 20 tournaments per year and the rest cash games.

 Thank you for reading and have a Happy New Year!